Search: 2515 results

 But all this has happened in order that the scriptures of the prophets would be fulfilled."
 Then the disciples all abandoned him [and] fled.

-Peter, however, followed him at a distance as far as the high priest's courtyard.
-He went inside and sat down with the servants to see how this would end.
+And Peter followed Him at a distance as far as the courtyard of the high priest's home; he even went inside and was sitting among the attendants to see how it would end.

 Meanwhile the Chief Priests and the whole of the High Council were trying to get such false evidence against Jesus, as would warrant putting him to death,